SumiSastri/typescript-with-react/react-redux-ts/readme.md

   };
 ```
 - Render data using ```array.map``` method
-- Refactor interface types and export them to relevant components
+- Refactor interface types create an interface component and export them to relevant components
 - Add/ remove favourite episode with onClick event using ```array.filter``` and```array.find``` methods
 - Refactor move all episodes to its own functional component
 - Add lazy loading using ```suspense``` hook - read work around to fix bugs [https://github.com/facebook/react/issues/14603]